terrancej/quickstart-amazon-eks-cluster-resource-provider/README.md

 An AWS CloudFormation resource provider for modelling Amazon EKS clusters.
 It provides some additional functionality to the built-in resource provider:

-* Manage `aws-auth` ConfigMap form within CloudFormation.
+* Manage `aws-auth` ConfigMap from within CloudFormation.
 * Support for `EndpointPublicAccess`, `EndpointPrivateAccess` and `PublicAccessCidrs` features.
 * Support for enabling control plane logging to CloudWatch logs.